melissa-slg/MARC-recordfinder/readme.md

 ## Prerequisites
 This program uses Chrome.
 Please make sure you have the newest version of Chrome installed on your computer.

+### Installing Dependencies For the First Time
 Python is not enough for this program to run.
 You will need to install some packages.
-Make sure you have the following:

-- pandas ( terminal command: `pip install pandas` )
-- beautifulSoup ( `pip install beautifulsoup4` )
+1. Open command prompt
+2. Enter `cd Documents/GitHub/MARC-recordfinder`
-- Selenium ( `pip install selenium` )
+3. Enter `pip install -r requirements.txt`.

+**You only need to do this the first time you run this program.** Afterwards, just remember to update your dependencies (see below).

 ## Before You Run

-### Update Your Extensions
+### Update Your Dependencies
 1. Open command prompt
+2. Enter `cd Documents/GitHub/MARC-recordfinder`
-2. Enter `pip install pandas --upgrade` and allow to finish
+2. Enter `pip install -r requirements.txt --upgrade` and allow to finish
-3. Enter `pip install beautifulsoup4 --upgrade` and allow to finish
-4. Enter `pip install selenium --upgrade` and allow to finish

 ### Required Headers
 The scripts expect to receive a specifically formatted file.
 Your titles should be organized in a CSV file with the following headers, **spelled exactly**: